Snuggle/flossy/README.md

 This is an instant messaging web-application that I've made as part of my Computer-Science A-Level Project.

 ## How to use?
 Using Flossy is extremely simple!
 Just head over to [https://flossy.me](flossy) and either register an account or login!
 You will need a friend or another account to actually send messages, however, as you won't be able to message anyone without them adding you back as a contact.
+See [passwords.txt](passwords.txt) for some dummy testing accounts.

 ## Why did you create this?
 With the recent scandals concerning Facebook's breach of user's privacy, I realised that there isn't really a instant messaging service that is reliable, secure and most importantly, open-source.
 How can you feel safe that your messages are secure and private unless you can look at the code yourself?
 Heck.
 I think you should even be able to host the service yourself, if you really want to.
 It's open-source!
 Go for it!